 And that’s exactly what’s happening in Dominica.

-Considering Dominica prides itself as the “Nature Isle of the Caribbean”, it’s looking to expand its wind, solar and geothermal resources.
-This should be simple, as the island is lying in a volcanic region with the second largest hot lake in the world, so Dominica has all of the resources to become a leader in geothermal energy production.
-Estimates suggest that the island could generate 500 megawatts (MW) of geothermal power, 20 times the island’s current installed capacity of 25 MW.
+Dominica is now looking to expand its wind, solar and geothermal resources.
+Since the island is lying in a volcanic region with the second largest hot lake in the world, Dominica has all of the resources to become a leader in geothermal energy production.
+Estimates suggest that the island could generate 500 megawatts (MW) of geothermal power.
+That’s 20 times the island’s current installed capacity of 25 MW.

 Authentic and unspoilt, Dominica is using its maze of enchanted rainforests and tropical wildlife to leverage itself as one of the region’s ecotourism hotspots.
 There are an increasing number of fabulous eco hotels in the region, too.

 Here’s our pick of three of the best and most beautiful Eco hotels in Dominica.

 The first of our eco hotels in Dominica is the Rosalie Bay Resort.
 Tucked into the foothills of the Morne Trois Pitons, this popular off-grid resort provides access to both the Rosalie River and the Atlantic Ocean.
 You’ll find sumptuous local organic cuisine, a nature-inspired spa, and chic bathroom amenities.